 - First— I’ve put it all behind me and I DO NOT BLAME THAT PERSON, I’VE MOVED ON.

-- Second— I sorta feel like I was either somehow partly responsible for 2016’s wretched behavior, or that my disastrous January 1, 2016 was an omen and so I should have known to warn everyone.
+- Second— I sorta feel like I was either somehow partly responsible for the previous year’s wretched behavior, or that my disastrous January First was an omen and so I should have known to warn everyone.
 I hereby apologize for not picking up on that meteoric clue about the upcoming year, friends.

-So this year I paced myself, which is obviously not the funnest way to party and bring in the new year, but I’ve come to realize that by a certain age, there’s just no other way for me to make it till midnight and/or beyond anyway.
+So this New Year’s Eve I paced myself, which is obviously not the funnest way to party and bring in the new year, but I’ve come to realize that by a certain age, there’s just no other way for me to make it till midnight and/or beyond anyway.

 I mean, I found this last year tiring and demanding on top of all the bizarre and often bad, bad news.
 I was spent come December 31st, and I know I wasn’t the only one.

-This time, though, I planned ahead to come in strong in 2017, though I realize I’m a disappointment to procrastinators everywhere by talking like this.
+Which is why I’ve learned to plan ahead to come in strong in the new year, though I realize I’m a disappointment to procrastinators everywhere by talking like this.

-- I went through my calendar, journals, and crap from the past year and made some decisions about how to proceed in the new year in order to not spin my wheels for another year or two years or five years or forever.
+- I now go through my calendar, journals, and crap from the past year and make some decisions about how to proceed in the new year in order to not spin my wheels for another year or two years or five years or forever.

-- I decided it was high time I change some things up, so I made some goals and wrote some lists.
-(I love me some lists.)
+- I’ve decided it’s high time I change some things up, so I now make some goals and wrote some lists.
+(I love me some lists, not that I’m all that good at follow-through, but whatevs.)
 Self-help shit like that, but hey, maybe it’s true that the Lord helps those who help themselves.

 - And in the spirit of avoiding the resolution trap, let it be known that I don’t actually plan to clean out my inbox—”inbox zero” is not important to me.
-Just wanted you to know that.
+I just wanted you to know that.

 I ran into something cool in the Sunday paper on New Year’s day, and since it fits in nicely with my whole world peace schtick, I want you to know about it…